 High School to HACC to a career in Architecture- Earn the Architectural Technology Diploma while still in high school.
 Online courses begin as early as the spring of the junior year.
 Credits tranferable to other Architecture or Construction Management programs as HACC.
 Graduates of the Architecture AA Transfer degree are transferable to Temple University, Drexel University, Morgan State University, an more.
 For more information, see related file below and speak with your guidance counselor.

 High school juniors and seniors have the opportunity to earn college credit by taking courses at Midd- or online through Lackawanna College, giving the student a head start and a feel for what a college course entails.
 The cost for a high school student to take a dual enrollment course is $100 per credit.
 Courses include: Accounting II/III, Statistics, AP Literature and Composition, Psychology, Sociology, AP US History, Chemistry and AP Chemistry including labs.
 Additional courses will be offered at the the Lackawanna College Sunbury Center as well as online (when available on LC course schedules).
 Credits are transferable to the State System of Higher Education Schools.
 Registration and money due for Dual-Enrollment College Credit will be due in the second semester.

 Susquehanna University offers courses free to local high school students on a very limited availability basis.
 If interested, please see your guidance counselor for more information.

-High school students can begin registering for Spring 2019 courses at Susquehanna University on Monday, December 10, 2018.
+High school students can begin registering for Fall 2019 courses at Susquehanna University on Thursday, August 8, 2019.

-The spring semester course offerings and availability can be found at: https://websu.susqu.edu.
+The fall semester course offerings and availability can be found at: https://websu.susqu.edu.

 Please contact your guidance counselor for more information about these experiences or any other scheduling question